ut-osa/nightcore-benchmarks/README.md

-Artifact Evaluation of [Nightcore](https://github.com/ut-osa/nightcore) for ASPLOS '21
+Benchmark workloads of [Nightcore](https://github.com/ut-osa/nightcore) for ASPLOS '21
 ==================================

+This repository includes source code of evaluation workloads of Nightcore, and scripts for running experiments.
-This repository includes materials for the artifact evaluation of our ASPLOS '21 paper.
+It includes all materials for the artifact evaluation of our ASPLOS '21 paper.

 ### Structure of this repository ###